LIEF’s Dyld shared cache support enables the inspection and extraction of libraries from the Apple Dyld shared cache.

 Note

-These functions parse all the format structures (with decent performances) because:
+These functions parse all format structures (with decent performance) because:

-Most of the binary’s sizes are less than gigabytes.
+Most binary sizes are less than one gigabyte.

 A complete representation is required for modifying binaries.

-When it is possible, LIEF implements the trait of a random access iterator [1] so that we can programmatically do:
+Where possible, LIEF implements the random access iterator trait [1] so that we can programmatically do:

 dyld_cache: lief.dsc.DyldSharedCache = ...